“I need to get my shit together so that I can start saving some money.”

 - Do you have a premium Tinder account?

-I want to you know how much you owe in total and what your monthly expenses are like.
+I want to you know how much you owe in total and what your FIXED (expenses that you have to pay no matter what) monthly expenses are like so that you know how much money you should be bringing in every month.

 Now let’s look at the other side of the equation…